peaksandpies/universal-analytics/README.md

 visitor.item({ip: 100, iq: 1, ic: "item-41325", in: "Item 41325", iv: "XL", ti: "trans-12345"}).send()

 The transaction ID (`ti`) is mandatory for both the transaction and the item.
 Google Analytics will not track e-commerce data without it.
-To avoid such erroneous requests, universal-analytics will deny `transaction()` and `item()` tracking if it is omitted.
+To avoid such erroneous requests, cross-ga will deny `transaction()` and `item()` tracking if it is omitted.

 ```javascript
 var ti = null;